SampleFix: Learning to Generate Functionally Diverse Fixes: Experiments

-\myparagraph{Dataset Details} Unfortunately, the choice of dataset in this domain is still quite limited.
-We use the dataset published by \citeauthor{Gupta2017DeepFixFC} as it's sizable and also includes real-world data for test.
-It contains programs written in C. The dataset consists of 93 different tasks which were written by students in an introductory programming course.
-The programs were collected using a web-based tutoring system \cite{das16tutorin}.
-The collected programs have token lengths in the range $\left[75,450\right]$, and contain typographic and missing variable declaration errors.
-To tokenize the programs and generate training and test data we follow the procedure which is used by \citeauthor{Gupta2017DeepFixFC}, where they tokenized programs by considering different type of tokens, such as types, keywords, special characters, functions, literals and variables.
-Furthermore, the dataset contains two sets of data which are called synthetic and real-world data.
-The synthetic data contains the erroneous program which are synthesized by mutating correct programs written by students.
-The real-world data contains the real-world erroneous programs written by students.
-In line with prior work, we use the synthetic data to train and test our model, and use real-world data to evaluate the performance of our model in repairing the real-world erroneous programs.
+We use the dataset published by Gupta et al. \cite{Gupta2017DeepFixFC} as it's sizable and includes real-world data.
+It contains C programs written by students in an introductory programming course.
+The dataset consists of 93 different tasks that were written by students in an introductory programming course.
+The programs were collected using a web-based system \cite{das16tutorin}.
+These programs have token lengths in the range $\left[75,450\right]$, and contain typographic and missing variable declaration errors.
+To tokenize the programs and generate training and test data different type of tokens, such as types, keywords, special characters, functions, literals and variables are used.
+The dataset contains two sets of data which are called synthetic and real-world data.
+The synthetic data contains the erroneous programs which are synthesized by mutating correct programs written by students.
+The real-world data contains 6975 erroneous programs with 16766 error messages.

-In order to stay comparable with prior work, we follow the same training and evaluation procedure as in \citeauthor{Gupta2017DeepFixFC}.
-The dataset is divided into 5 cross-validation folds.
-In each fold, $\nicefrac{1}{5}^{th}$ of the programming tasks are held out as the test set, and the training data is generated by mutating the correct programs from the remaining $\nicefrac{4}{5}^{th}$ of the programming tasks.
-To generate the training pairs, correct programs are mutated to introduce the errors.
-Mutated programs are then paired with the fix for the first incorrect line, where each fix contains the line number and the corrected line for that program.
-We refer the reader to \citeauthor{Gupta2017DeepFixFC} for more details about the dataset.